Attention Deficit Hyperactivity Disorder

 - Consider talking with your physician or psychiatrist about how medication may be helpful in managing symptoms of ADHD.
 The University Health Center has physicians and psychiatrists on staff.

 - The Counseling Center offers brief individual counseling to help students cope with and manage symptoms of ADHD among other concerns.
-You can get started with this process by scheduling an intake appointment at the Counseling Center.
+You can get started with this process by scheduling a brief assessment at the Counseling Center.

 - Consider registering with the Accessibility and Disability Service (ADS) on campus in order to determine if accommodations are available to you.

-If you believe you may have ADHD and are interested in being evaluated, please contact the Counseling Center for an intake appointment.
+If you believe you may have ADHD and are interested in being evaluated, please contact the Counseling Center for a brief assessment.
 Although the Counseling Center does not conduct comprehensive ADHD evaluations, our care manager can provide referrals for off-campus professionals with this specialty.

 Recommended Resources for College Students with ADHD